Concordat to Support Research Integrity

 All researchers at QMU should be familiar with the principles found within the Concordat and take advantage of opportunities provided by QMU to further enhance and embed these skills into day-to-day teaching and research activities.

-Research Councils UK (RCUK) published guidance in 2013 (updated 2017) relating to good research practice.
-Universities UK has revised and and updated the Concordat to Support Research Integrity which was originally published in 2012 and reviewed in 2016.
+Research Council UK published guidance in 2013 (updated 2017) relating to good research practice.
+In 2019 Universities UK has revised and updated the Concordat to Support Research Integrity, which was originally published in 2012.
 This is a reference tool that provides principles and standards for researchers and research organisations.

 As supporters of the concordat to support research integrity, QMU is committed to: